MEET OUR TEAM

 Committed to food justice, Kim comes to AMI with 20 years of experience in higher education, community development, and food system change.
 She started her career as a Peace Corps Volunteer focused on youth development in Namibia.
 After receiving a Master’s degree in International and Intercultural Management, Kim worked as a professor and program coordinator for Augsburg University's Center for Global Education in Namibia before returning to the United States.
 During the following 13 years at Gettysburg College, Kim facilitated social justice education while developing campus-community partnerships to advance systemic change.
 Much of this work focused on immigrant rights and the food system as she facilitated the Adams County Food Policy County and led the transition of the Painted Turtle Farm into a hub for food and community.
 In her free time, Kim loves to hike, ski, and travel with her family

 After studying ancient agriculture in college and co-teaching fifth grade, Jessa followed her passion for building healthy communities as an AMI Fellow in 2012.
 In her subsequent work at the AMI partner organization, The Highland Center, Jessa worked to build local food systems in the region.
 Jessa earned a Master's in Education from the University of Washington, where she studied and worked in the fields of nutrition and garden education, outdoor education, non-profit management, and curriculum development.
 Her passion for the Farm and Food Fellowship brought Jessa back to AMI in 2016 and she has been managing the Fellowship ever since.
-In her spare time, Jessa enjoys working on her homestead with husband Chris in Blue Grass, VA.
+In her spare time, Jessa enjoys spending time in her garden and exploring the outdoors with her family.

 DIRECTOR OF MARKET FARMING